jjasonek/spring-security-springsecsection7/README.md

 The lecturer got the same JSON in hos browser.
 I'm getting some error page translated to czech.
 This might be some browser setting.
 I tried to set an breakpoint in the CustomAccessDeniedHandler and it sent the JSON right.

+## Session Timeout

+After the session expires, the browser redirects to the login page.